elastic/kibana/rfcs/text/0013_saved_object_migrations.md

    1. Ignore any version conflict errors.
    2. If a document transform throws an exception, add the document to a failure list and continue trying to transform all other documents.
 If any failures occured, log the complete list of documents that failed to transform.
 Fail the migration.
 9. Mark the migration as complete by doing a single atomic operation (requires https://github.com/elastic/elasticsearch/pull/58100) that:
-   3. Checks that `.kibana-current` alias is still pointing to the source index
+   3. Checks that `.kibana_current` alias is still pointing to the source index
-   4. Points the `.kibana-7.10.0`  and `.kibana_current` aliases to the target index.
+   4. Points the `.kibana_7.10.0`  and `.kibana_current` aliases to the target index.
    5. If this fails with a "required alias [.kibana_current] does not exist" error fetch `.kibana_current` again:
       1. If `.kibana_current` is _not_ pointing to our target index fail the migration.
       2. If `.kibana_current` is pointing to our target index the migration has succeeded and we can proceed to step (9).
 10. Start serving traffic.

-Unlike the existing migration algorithm, we won't create an alias that points to the reindexed target.
-So after migrating a v6 `.kibana` we'll have `.kibana_pre6.5_001` but there will be no `.kibana` alias or index.
-This is because we have no way to ensure that when we try to delete the old _index_, we don't accidently delete the newly cloned index with the same _alias_.
-Should this happen we'd completely loose the data in the legacy index.

 This algorithm shares a weakness with our existing migration algorithm (since v7.4).
 When the task manager index gets reindexed a reindex script is